bartoszgolek/NFlags/docs/README.md

             .EnvironmentVariable("NFLAGS_PARAMETER") // .LazyEnvironmentVariable("NFLAGS_PARAMETER")
             .ConfigPath("app.settings.parameter") // .LazyConfigPath("app.settings.parameter")
             .DefaultValue(1.2)
+            .Converter(new ValueConverter())
         )
     );
 ```

 When registering parameter, builder contains either `EnvironmentVariable` and `LazyEnvironmentVariable` methods.
 If `LazyEnvironmentVariable` is used, the variable will be resolved using provider when accessing command arg value, otherwise during initialisation.
 Same goes to setting config path, builder contains either `EnvironmentVariable` and `LazyEnvironmentVariable` methods.
 If `LazyEnvironmentVariable` is used, the variable will be resolved using provider when accessing command arg value, otherwise during initialisation.

 ### Set parameter series
 Parameter series is a collection of parameters after last named parameter.